 “Indigenous peoples exemplify the rational use of natural resources in the face of ecological damage caused by exploitative business interests,” points out Zulema Lehm of Beni department’s regional development center.
 “But they also insist that the wealth generated through the different ecosystems must be socially redistributed, a logic which enters into opposition with that of the dominant system of accumulation.
 What they basically stand for is a reordering of society, and in this sense their proposals represent a political challenge to the model.”
 It remains to be seen whether this style of development will succeed in penetrating the hard shell of the New Economic Policy.

-British writer and researcher Susan Rance is a long-time resident of La Paz.
+ABOUT THE AUTHOR British writer and researcher Susan Rance is a long-time resident of La Paz.

-Ñak’araku is actually the Quechua word for this ritual, which in Aymara is called wilancha.
+NOTES Ñak’araku is actually the Quechua word for this ritual, which in Aymara is called wilancha.
 But as Aymara and Quechua communities are often adjacent in this area, ceremonial names tend to overlap.

 Such traditional Andean fiestas embody a social mechanism which enables better-off community members to redistribute part of their surplus production.
 Prestige and authority are won through generosity and commitment to the group, not through personal accumulation or exploitation of the labor of others.
 For discussion of such indigenous social mechanisms, see: Xavier Albó, Kitula Libermann, Armando Godínez, Francisco Pifarré, Para Comprender las Culturas Rurales en Bolivia (La Paz: Ministerio de Educación y Cultura/CIPCA/UNICEF, 1989); Olivia Harris, Economía Etnica (La Paz: HISBOL, 1987); Dominique Temple, Estructura Comunitaria y Reciprocidad. del Quid-pro-quo Histórico al Economicidio (La Paz: HISBOL/Chitakolla, 1989).